LockeLamora/lockelamora.github.io/_posts/2018-06-18-Secarma-CTF.md

 # Securi-Tay 2017

-Asin the last challenge, the first scan we will run is nmap
+As in the last challenge, the first scan we will run is nmap
 ```
 nmap 10.0.2.77 (or whatever ip)
 ```